Business to business (B2B) ecommerce is the smallest, but fastest-growing sales channel for manufacturers.

 And, while we’re looking at the rapid growth of B2B ecommerce for manufacturing, it’s worth remembering that currently just under half of sales in this sector continue to be completed manually.

 Buyers are actively looking for the convenience of ecommerce.
-For manufacturing businesses that develop fast, effective customer-focussed ecommerce sites, huge opportunities await them in this $7.37 trillion market.
+For manufacturing businesses that develop fast, effective customer-focused ecommerce sites, huge opportunities await them in this $7.37 trillion market.

 Take a look at the potential of B2B ecommerce for your manufacturing business with a free Cloudfy demonstration.